 - Meet with the mentee and identify at least three short- and/or long-term goals for your mentorship relationship (what the mentee hopes to achieve).

-- Find at least (1) networking or professional development event you can bring your mentee along with.
+- Find at least (1) networking or professional development event you can bring your mentee to.

 - Examples: Shadow at your office, networking happy hour, conference, etc.